Suprazz/downloadFile/README.md

 # downloadFile
-SPIFFS and TCPClient to download files on http servers
+SPIFFS and TCPClient to download files on http servers with a Particle Photon.